-- A long-range forecast of little or no decline in production over a 25-year period. - regulatory regimes.
+- A substantial resource base with a long reserve life and an opportunity to increase reportable reserves. - A long-range forecast of little or no decline in production over a 25-year period. - A stable political environment with well-developed, sophisticated and continually improving legal and regulatory regimes.